gvwilson/thirdbit/src/fiction/iffy/index.md

 That turned out to be an understatement.
 As the bus slowed and stopped at the top of the pier, the drones above the harbor suddenly changed direction.
-Iffy heard their motors whine as they accelerated toward the featureless gray bulk of the *Bengal*.
+Iffy heard their motors whine as they accelerated toward the lean gray bulk of the *Bengal*.
 Someone shouted a question.
 The Marines on the pier beside the warship scattered, their weapons raised to track the angry flock circling over their heads.